"Operation Lustre" Greece - April -June 1941

 Australian involvement in the ill-starred Greek Campaign was confined mainly to elements of the 6th Division, a number of RAN ships which were part of Admiral Cunningham's Eastern Mediterranean Fleet and RAAF squadrons and personnel attached to the Desert Airforce.

 The campaign began with Italy's invasion of Greece on October 29 1940.
 To universal surprise, the poorly organised, equipped and led Greek Army managed to halt the Italian advance.
 The Italian invasion quickly bogged down which drew Nazi Germany in as Hitler sought to bail his Axis partner, Mussolini, out of trouble. he saw it as also having merit in effecting a broad pincer movement against the British in the Middle East and the Mediterranean in general.

-The British, seeking to assist their last remaining Ally left in Continental Europe, formed and despatched an Expeditionary Force, code-named "Lustre", to Greece at Sir Winston Chirchill's explicit request It was mounted under the direction of Field Marshal Wavell in Alexandria.
+The British, seeking to assist their last remaining ally in Continental Europe, formed and despatched an Expeditionary Force, code-named "Lustre", to Greece at Sir Winston Churchill's explicit order.
+The operation was mounted under the direction of Field Marshal Wavell in Alexandria.
 AIF troops began arriving in large numbers in Greece in late March 1941, part of a force of some 58,000 troops which required a mammoth naval effort.

 "Lustre"s ground forces comprised the Australian 6th Division, under the command of Major General Ivan.
 G. Mckay, the New Zealand Division under Major General Freyburg VC and the British 1st Armoured Brigade under Brigadier I.V.S.
 Charrington.